metrorailings/OwlBlog/content/posts/week-15-insights.md

 Kansas is actually running the football with some gusto.
 Not sure what happened to New Orleans and their vaunted run defense.
 Is it likely the Saints are selling out and assuming every play to be a pass?

 New Orleans had a productive drive based off play action and solid pass protection giving Brees plenty of time in the pocket.
+Also some luck, as Brees was off on a few throws that could have been picked.

 It seems like Kansas City's defenders are actually holding up well in man coverage.